Impact Wrestling Turning Point (2020): Aftermath

-Three days later, on the November 17 episode of Impact!, Moose and Willie Mack had a rematch that was no disqualification rules, with the former winning after repeatedly hitting forearm shots to the latter while unconscious.
+On the following episode of Impact!, Moose and Willie Mack had a rematch that was no disqualification rules, with the former winning after repeatedly hitting forearm shots to the latter while unconscious.
 On the December 15 episode of Impact!, Moose called out Impact World Champion Rich Swann but got Mack instead, furious that a referee decided when he was done and challenged Moose to an "I quit" match at Genesis, so that he can decide if he's finished.

 On the November 24 episode of Impact!, Deonna Purrazzo and Kimber Lee were confronted by a returning Susie and then attacked by Su Yung.
 The following week, Purrazzo made a deal with Father James Mitchell and called out Yung on the December 1 episode of Impact!, taking her out with the "Cosa Nostra" and was carried out by the undead bridesmaids.
 Purrazzo then entered into a feud with Rosemary and Taya Valkyrie, after they eliminated her and Lee in the first round of the Impact Knockouts Tag Team Tournament on the following week's Impact!, and was forced to defend her Knockouts title against Rosemary at Final Resolution.

 On the November 24 episode of Impact!, Rich Swann successfully defended the Impact World Championship against Ken Shamrock.
 The following week, Moose attacked Willie Mack after his match against Chris Bey, prompting Mack's friend Swann to save him.
 Bey then hits Swann with the "Art of Finesse" following Moose's beatdown.
 After the incident, Impact announced that Swann will defend the title against Bey at Final Resolution.

 Rohit Raju issued another Defeat Rohit Challenge on the November 24 episode of Impact!, which was answered by Suicide when he appeared, but Raju changed it into a non-title bout.
 During the match, he unmasked Suicide thinking it was TJP but the latter appeared and confused Raju, who was pinned by Crazzy Steve under the Suicide guise.
 The following week, Raju would defeat Steve to successfully retain his X Division title.
 On the December 8 episode of Impact!, Raju ridiculed TJP for losing his match against Brian Myers, and announced that the final Defeat Rohit Challenge of 2020 will take place at Final Resolution.